 - Drain the pasta and carrots, and add right away to the soup mixture.
 Toss and pour in a 2-qt baking dish.
 Top with the crushed crackers.
 Bake 30-40 minutes until nice and bubbly.
 Optional: dust with a little Old Bay and sprinkle some snipped chives for garnish.
 Serves 6.

-Toss and pour in a 13x9 or 2-qt baking dish.
+- Toss and pour in a 13×9 or 2-qt baking dish.
 Top with the crushed crackers.

-Bake 30-40 minutes until nice and bubbly.
-Optional: dust with a little Old Bay and sprinkle some snipped chives or parsley for garnish.
-Serves 6.
+- Bake 30-40 minutes until nice and bubbly.
+Dust with a little Old Bay and sprinkle some snipped chives or parsley for garnish.